 The artists do not have to be afraid of police or governmental fees, they can just freely paint in daylight.

-… How would you feel if you suddenly woke up with a huge painting on your house?
+… How would you feel if you suddenly woke up with a huge painting at your house?

 Okay, I would not mind!